WILLE-DAC/wip/README.md

-# wip
+# V Imperium

-Work in progress
+Initial conceptualization for a DAC (Decentralised Autonomous Corporation) invested in real estate.